MiTsSsS/MiTsSsS.github.io/README.md

 # WIP LANDING PAGE

-Meanwhile visit about me section (also WIP but less WIP than landing page 🤝) [CV](https://mitssss.github.io/about/cv.html)
+Meanwhile visit the [about me](https://mitssss.github.io/about/cv.html) section (also WIP but less WIP than landing page 🤝)